TheTastyHanuta/AuD-Tester-Website/README.md

 ## License

-This project is open source and available under standard academic use terms.
+This project is open source and available under MIT License.